The Shipping Law Review: Shipping and the Environment

 The carriage of noxious liquids by sea poses a substantial environmental risk, addressed by MARPOL Annex II, which entered into force on 2 October 1983.
 This contains provisions attempting to reduce the likelihood of damage to the marine environment by accidents arising out of the transport of prescribed chemicals.
 It sets out restrictions and conditions relating to the design, construction, equipment and operation of chemical tankers.

 Annex II compels operators of chemical tankers to enter in a cargo record book all operations in connection with noxious liquids being carried.
 There are also various mandatory conditions that must be followed to ensure that the designated liquids are contained safely and received into certain reception facilities, that discharges are diluted and that these discharges are limited.
-There is a general prohibition of discharges within 12 nautical miles of nearest land.3 The Antarctic is designated a special area of protection under MARPOL Annex II.4 At MEPC 74, the MEPC adopted amendments to Annex II to strengthen, in specified sea areas, discharge requirements for cargo residues and tank washings containing persistent floating products with a high-viscosity or a high melting point that can solidify under certain conditions (e.g., certain vegetable oils and paraffin-like cargoes), following concerns about the environmental impact of permissible discharges.
-The expected date of entry into force is 1 January 2021.5
+There is a general prohibition of discharges within 12 nautical miles of the nearest land.4 The Antarctic is designated a special area of protection under MARPOL Annex II.5 At MEPC 74, the MEPC adopted amendments to Annex II to strengthen, in specified sea areas, discharge requirements for cargo residues and tank washings containing persistent floating products with a high viscosity or a high melting point that can solidify under certain conditions (e.g., certain vegetable oils and paraffin-like cargoes), following concerns about the environmental impact of permissible discharges.6 These amendments entered into force on 1 January 2021.

 iii Annex III – harmful substances in packaged form